 ECC offers such model types in compliance with the EMIR requirements.

 By default, the proprietary collateral of the CM is separated from the general omnibus collateral (GOS) on a by value basis via the Standard Collateral Clearing Account.
 The CM has the option to set up a separate collateral clearing account for its proprietary collateral to achieve strict by asset segregation.

 All further segregated accounts can be opted for by the CM and – in some cases – together with its NCM according to the benefits desired.

-- Individually segregated clients benefit from full protection of their positions and assets.
-In case of a Clearing Member Default, ECC will immediately trigger the process for transferring positions and segregated collateral to a new Clearing Member specified by the Non-Clearing Member (NCM).
-The new Clearing Member must accept the transfer.
+- Individually segregated NCMs benefit from full protection of their positions and assets.
+In case of a CM Default event, ECC will immediately trigger the process for transferring positions and segregated collateral to a new CM specified by the Non-Clearing Member (NCM).
+The new CM must accept the transfer.
 If no CM accepts the transfer, positions are liquidated and balance owed is returned to the NCM.

-- Omnibus clients which are undisclosed agency clients but can also be NCMs may choose between different models to protect their positions and assets.
+- Omnibus clients which are undisclosed agency clients but can also be NCMs may choose between different types of omnibus segregation to protect their positions and assets.

-- The set-up of Simple Omnibus Collateral Clearing Account (SOS) and Omnibus Segregated Accounts (OSA) has to be requested by the Clearing Member whilst, setup of Individual Omnibus is by the Non-Clearing Member and the Clearing Member.
+The set-up of Simple Omnibus Collateral Clearing Account (SOS) and Omnibus Segregated Accounts (OSA) has to be requested by the Clearing Member.
+For Individual Segregation both the NCM and the CM have to contractually agree with the CCP into the setup.